Visiting Policy during the ongoing COVID-19 pandemic

 - During outdoor visits, visitors will not be permitted inside the care setting.
 Visitors will be unable to move through the care setting to access the visiting area.
 Each home will designate an outside area and visitors must remain in this area throughout the visit.
 Facilities such as toilets will not be available to visitor.
 We are currently unable to provide visitors with drinks or refreshments.

 - Managers will assess whether supervision is required during the visit.
-Some service users will need support to adhere to social distancing requirements and in this instance, staff may have to remain present.
 The duration of visits will be determined by a range of factors and managers will decide how long visits can last according to individual circumstances.
-Visitors contact with staff should be minimal and in instances where staff supervision is required visits will need to be less than 15 minutes.
+Visitors contact with staff should be minimal and in instances where staff supervision is required visits will need to be limited.

 - If visitors are bringing gifts, they must ensure that they can be sanitised.
 For example, a box of chocolates that can be wiped down.